 What is an Equity Award

 What is an Equity Award?
-A Comprehensive Guide
+A Complete Guide

 In today’s competitive marketplace of business, equity awards have become a grand tool for companies to attract, retain, and incentivize employees and other key stakeholders.
 Generally, an equity award is part of a compensation package.
 It grants the recipient ownership in a company and thereby aligns their interests with the success of the company.
 What exactly is it, though?